Galileo (Star Trek): Concept and design

 A shuttle had been suggested initially during the production of "The Enemy Within", but was ultimately rejected due to the cost.
 It was raised again in Oliver Crawford's pitch for "The Galileo Seven".
 Series creator Gene Roddenberry attempted to persuade executives at Desilu Productions that the prop was needed for both this episode and his plan for "The Menagerie", but they rejected this again because of the budget.
 This delayed production on "The Galileo Seven" for more than two months.

 In July 1966, previews began to air for Star Trek, which were seen by executives at Aluminum Model Toys (AMT).
 They sought the contract to produce model kits based on the starships seen in the series.
 A contract was signed between AMT and Desilu on August 1 of that year, stipulating that kits based on the Enterprise could be made in exchange for AMT providing a full-scale exterior of a shuttle and an interior set.
 The prop measures 22 ft long, and 8 ft tall.

 The Shuttle was built by Gene Winfield, a speciality car designer, from blueprints created by Thomas Kellogg, who worked on the Studebaker Avanti.

 Two versions were built.
-The first was intended for exterior filming, while the second version opened up to reveal interior sets and allow a variety of camera angles.
+The first was intended for exterior filming, while the second version was a set of the interior, with removable "wild" walls to allow a variety of camera angles.
 These were constructed during August 1966 in Phoenix, Arizona, at a cost of $24,000, which was around double the original estimate, although it was still fully funded by AMT.
 AMT also built the filming miniature which was sent by the studio to original Enterprise builder Richard Datin when he was building the corresponding shuttlebay for the sum of $2,100, which was charged to the episode budget.
 The familiar decals were applied by Datin; prior to that the shuttle was marked with a simple "173 " number.
 For the Galileo II, the exterior full-size model was repainted to represent the new shuttle.

 After the end of the series, Paramount donated the Galileo prop to a school for the blind.
 It subsequently passed through the hands of several owners, before being stored in Ohio for some twenty years and falling into disrepair.
 It was auctioned on June 28, 2012, with the price holding at around $20,000 until the final 90 seconds, when three bidders jumped in.
 The prop sold for $70,150 to Adam Schneider.
 Schneider released a statement on TrekBBS, commenting that he was "very, very happy to have the opportunity to acquire and renovate Galileo" and planned to "restore her and put her on display for the fans."